 These multicomponent interventions include (but are not limited to) strategies to reduce or shorten delirium (e.g., reorientation, cognitive stimulation, use of clocks), improve sleep (e.g., minimizing light and noise), improve wakefulness (i.e., reduced sedation), reduce immobility (e.g., early rehabilitation/mobilization), and reduce hearing and/or visual impairment (e.g., enable use of devices such as hearing aids or eye glasses).

 ).
-Further, ICU duration of delirium in patients who developed it (79), ICU LOS (76), and hospital mortality all decreased (77).
+Further, ICU duration of delirium in patients who developed it ( 76, 80 ), ICU LOS ( 79 ), and hospital mortality all decreased ( 76 ).
 Another multiple intervention approach, the Awakening and Breathing Coordination, Delirium monitoring/management, and Early exercise/mobility (ABCDE) bundle, was significantly associated with less delirium in a before-after study ( 77 ).
-When a revised and expanded ABCDEF bundle (which included a focus on “A,” assessment and treatment of pain, and “F,” family engagement) was evaluated in a larger, multicenter, before-after, cohort study, and where delirium was also assessed using the CAM-ICU, an adjusted analysis showed that improvements in bundle compliance were significantly associated with reduced mortality and more ICU days without coma or delirium (82).
+When a revised and expanded ABCDEF bundle (which included a focus on “A,” assessment and treatment of pain, and “F,” family engagement) was evaluated in a larger, multicenter, before-after, cohort study, and where delirium was also assessed using the CAM-ICU, an adjusted analysis showed that improvements in bundle compliance were significantly associated with reduced mortality and more ICU days without coma or delirium ( 81 ).
 Adverse effects were not reported in the nonpharmacologic interventions studies.
 82 Delirium Treatment

 Should a pharmacologic agent (vs no use of this agent) be used to “treat” delirium in all critically ill adults with delirium?